Rembrant777/Learn-CUDA/Chapter07/02_convolution/note.md

 3. Pooling Layers: Reduce the spatial dimensions of the feature maps(e.g., max pooling)
 4. Fully Connnected Layers: Combine features for classification or regression tasks.

+---
+### What's Filter Conefficients?
+Filter coefficients, also known as filter weights or kernel values, are the elements of the convolution kernel used in the convolution operation.

+These coefficients determine how the input data is transformed or filtered during the convolution process.

+Each coefficient in the filter kernel is multiplied by the correspoinding eleemnt in the input matrx (or a sub region of the input matrix), and the results are summed to produce the output value.

+#### Convolution Kernel
+* A small matrix(e.g., 3 * 3, 5 * 5) used to apply convolution to the input matrix.
+* That is to say, each element in this small matrix is called a filter coefficient.

 ## Reference
 * Learning CUDA Programming
 * ChatGPT =V=/~